The Importance of Electrolytes – What Every Runner Needs to Know

 Quite often we tend to ignore simple things that make our lives and health better and let them slip under the radar.
 Electrolytes are one of those things.
 If we pay more attention to our diet and quality of our training when running (amongst other physical activities), we will see immediate effects and reap many benefits.

-It’s never too late to start your healthy new diet, and to start paying more attention to proper hydration and electrolyte levels, but today is always better than another day.
+It’s never too late to start your healthy new diet, and to start paying more attention to proper hydration and the levels of electrolytes for running, but today is always better than another day.